Tropical Storm Talas (2011): Impact

 Talas poured record rainfall across the nation stranding thousands, turning towns into lakes and washed away cars, setting off mudslides.
 The storm also damaged the Nijō Castle, a flatland castle located in Kyoto, Japan.
 On September 5, Japanese rescue workers started digging through the debris to look for the missing since the number of missing is unusually high.
 Death toll continued to rise after the intense mudslides and flooding triggered by Talas.
 CNN reported that local authorities raised the death toll to 29 and the number of missing to 56.
 The Japanese government started an emergency search-and-rescue operation to begin reconstruction of damaged communities and to find those missing.
 Ever since the typhoon approached land, Talas continuously dumped heavy rain over the Wakayama, Nara and Mie prefectures turning a large portion of the area to swamps.
 More than 750 Self-Defense Forces have been deployed in order to help local police and firefighters with the rescue and search operations.
 Talas broke a record of 1322 mm rainfall that fell on the southern town of Takachiho in Miyazaki Prefecture in September 2005.
 Talas's rainfall also exceeded the year round average of rainfall that falls over the city of Tokyo.
 Most of the deaths were reported in Wakayama Prefecture where at least 17 people are reported to have been killed.
 The typhoon caused most of the substantial damage in the Kii Peninsula, that is located just a few hundreds of kilometers south of the tsunami-ravaged coast.
+As of 2023, landslides and infrastructure damage are still highly evident throughout the Kii peninsula, including damage to the Kumano Kodo World Heritage sites.
 The death toll continued to rise rapidly and on the same day, Kyodo News updated the number of deaths to 32 and the number of missing to 57.
 Japan's newly elected Prime Minister Yoshihiko Noda said "We will do everything we can to rescue people and search for the missing".
 Both remnants of Talas and the outflow of Tropical Storm Noru together brought heavy rainfall of over 400 mm in Hokkaido.